 We’ll be adding the cooled strawberry compote into the cake batter and the strawberry buttercream.
 I’m generally more of a cake over buttercream kind of gal, with the frosting a delicious compliment to the star of the show.
 But with this frosting… I could eat it by the bowl.

 Instant Clearjel (my favorite bakery secret) is an ingredient in all of my bakery-style cakes, and we’ll be using it in the compote, cake batter and buttercream.
-I think this ingredient is a wonderful resource to have in your pantry as I describe in Instant Clearjel: a Magical Little-Known Bakery Ingredient, but if you’re in a pinch, you can substitute it by following the Notes section of the recipe.
+I think this ingredient is a wonderful resource to have in your pantry as I describe in Instant Clearjel: a Magical Bakery Ingredient, but if you’re in a pinch, you can read over my recommended Instant Clearjel Substitutes.

 ⭐ Serving and Storing Amycakes Bakes Cakes ⭐ Nearly all of my cakes are best at room temperature!
 They’ll still taste yummy out of the fridge, but will be firm and a different texture due to all the yummy butter in the cake and buttercream.
 I want to make sure you enjoy the soft and moist cake texture that is intended by eating the cake at room temperature cake.
 You can refrigerate the cake after decorating it, but allow it to come back to room temperature 2-3 hours before serving.
 (Keep in mind the buttercream can melt in warm conditions).
 I keep my leftover cake out of the fridge for up to 24 hours, but I’ll refrigerate or freeze anything that won’t get eaten within that time.